giwrgosftw/DigitalReceipt-CloudProject-WebApp-GUI/README.md

 # Installation
 To use this template, your computer needs:

-1.Python 2 or 3
+1. Python 2 or 3
-2.Flask (pip install flask)
+2. Flask (pip install flask)
-3.Browse in the folder
+3. Browse in the folder
-4.Running the app, python app.py
+4. Running the app, python app.py